TiKeil/perturbations-for-2d-data/README.md

 cd ..
 ```

-Now, we add our repository with
+Now, add our repository with
 ```
 git clone https://github.com/TiKeil/Masterthesis-LOD.git
 ```

-In order to connect 'gridlod' to our new files, we need to work with a virtual environment.
-First, we construct this environment and then we activate it.
+In order to connect 'gridlod' to our new files, you need to work with a virtual environment.
+First, you construct this environment and then you activate it.

 ```
 virtualenv -p python2 venv2
 . venv2/bin/activate
 ```

-In this 'virtualenv', we have to install the required packages for python and everything that remains to run 'gridlod' and our files.
+In this 'virtualenv', you have to install the required packages for python and everything that remains to run 'gridlod' and our files.

 ```
 pip install numpy scipy cython scikit-sparse matplotlib notebook ipython ipdb ipyparallel